zero1limited/mdoq-docs/docs/tutorials/applying-a-patch.md

 With the patches.json open please search it for the name of the patch you have just applied as denoted in the above commands after the --patch=

+Please also find the version of Magento you are running by entering the SSH Web Console and typing `php bin/magento -V`

+When you have located the patch and your Magento version, you should be able to locate a base_dir value, use this to navigate to the relevant patch folder.